tomichj/buildo/README.md

 # Buildo

-Buildo is a small collection of generators that jump-start building a Rails application.
+Buildo is a collection of generators that jump-start building a Rails application.

 This is the first release of buildo.
-There might be a substatial changes coming.
+It's very usable, but you can expect changes soon.
-The auth scaffolding in particular will evolve in the near term, as a major Oath release is coming.
+The auth scaffolding in particular will evolve in the near term, once the next version of Oath (an authentication toolit) is released.

-Buildo sets up Oath and Oath Lockdown for authentication, installs some scaffolding to set up authentication, adds a User model, and a collection of gems to assist in app development.
+Buildo sets up Oath and Oath Lockdown for authentication, installs some scaffolding to set up authentication screens and controllers, adds a User model, and a collection of gems to assist in app development.

 Buildo assumes you just built your app with Thoughtbot's [Suspenders](https://github.com/thoughtbot/suspenders).
 It's not strictly necessary, but buildo assumes some Suspenders-based conventions are in effect: e.g. that you have `app/views/application`.

-If your user model won't be named `User`, these generators won't work out of the box for you.
-They'll generate migrations targeting `User`: you'll have to modify them by hand.
+Note: buildo generates a `User` model and migrations for you.
+If your user model will be named something different, you'll have to manually migrate it after you run buildo.

 ## Installation